Hoppin’ John: A Traditional Southern Dish for New Year's Day

-Welcome the New Year with Hoppin’ John, a traditional New Year’s Day dish, and luck will follow you all year long!
-Discover Hoppin’ John history and recipes, too!
+Welcome in the New Year with Hoppin’ John, a traditional New Year’s Day dish, and luck will follow you all year long!

 What Is Hoppin’ John?

 Hoppin’ John is a dish traditionally eaten in the southern United States on New Year’s Day.
-Dating back to the early 1800s, it is made with black-eyed peas (aka cow peas), rice, and meat (usually pork as bacon or ham).
+Dating back to the early 1800s, it is made with black-eyed peas (aka cow peas), rice, and meat (usually pork, in the form of bacon or ham).
 The meal can also include collard greens and corn bread.

 Hoppin’ John is also known as “Happy Jack,” “Happy John,” and “Hop-in-John.”

-The ingredients in Hoppin’ John has symbolic importance, and eating this dish on New Year’s Day portends good fortune:
+The ingredients in Hoppin’ John have symbolic importance, and eating this dish on New Year’s Day portends good fortune in the new year:

-- pork, especially ham hocks recall the cheap cuts of meat provided to slaves
+pork—especially ham hocks—recall the cheap cuts of meat provided to enslaved people

-- Sometimes the cook slips a dime into the dish before serving.
+Sometimes, the cook slips a dime into the dish before serving.
 It is said that wealth awaits the diner who gets the dime (and hopefully not a chipped tooth).

 Some say that good luck visits those who count the black-eyed peas on their plate for a hint at the amount of luck or wealth that will ensue.